Digital Learning –

 2. Augmented Reality & Virtual Reality

-To make it simple for understanding, AR uses the real-world environment and connects it with virtual objects whereas VR is an entirely separate fictional reality.
+AR (Augmented Reality) uses the real-world environment and connects it with virtual objects whereas VR (Virtual Reality) is an entirely separate fictional reality.
 The users do not need any specific device to play around with AR but there is a need for an individual system and a headset to get immersed in the VR environment.
-A few years ago, a game named ‘Pokemon GO’ got viral and it was completely based on the various aspects of AR technology.
-In the corporate training domain, AR and VR are extremely useful to help employees in the medical department, manufacturing factories, and technical training to create immersive simulations where the learners can interact with the objects risk-free in real time.
+In the corporate training domain too, AR and VR are extremely useful to help employees in the medical department, manufacturing factories, and technical training to create immersive simulations where the learners can interact with the objects risk-free in real-time.

 3. Metaverse

-Mark Zuckerberg recently changed the name of his company to Meta because he saw unlimited potential in the concept if implemented correctly.
-In the eLearning industry, metaverse can completely transform the work culture, employees would be able to attend their offices while they are in their homes.
+In the eLearning industry, metaverse can completely transform the way we train and the work culture, employees would be able to attend their offices while at home.
 They can also make transactions with the help of cryptocurrencies, attend virtual events, and have their individual unique identity through NFTs.

 Digital Learning for Various Types of Training